Erudika/para-cli/README.md

 objects are stored in a NoSQL data store or any old relational database, then automatically indexed by a search engine and finally, cached.

-This is the command-line tool for talking to a Para server.
+This is the command-line tool for interacting with a Para server.

 ## Installation